 So a potential customer has read about your products/services and is ready to take that next step.
 Whether it is to contact you for a quote, order a product online, or schedule an appointment, be sure to include convenient calls-to-action on each page.
 Buttons do a good job of getting attention.
 You can also include links within your text for additional opportunities.

-No One Can Actually Find Your Site in Search Results
+No One Can Actually Find Your Small Business Website in Search Results

 Your site can be professional, attractive, and chock full of content, but if on-site SEO hasn’t been done, you may not be able to get out in front of your intended audience in search engine results pages.